 Questions to ask when going into a business partnership

-You now know the pros and cons of a partnership.
+You now know the advantages and disadvantages of a partnership.
 But before you make a final decision on choosing a partnership as your business structure, answer these questions.

 Are you OK with being liable?
-When you are in a partnership, the business is not separate from you and your partners.
+When you are in a business partnership, the company is not separate from you and your partners.
 You are financially and legally liable for your business.
 There are other business structures where you and your business are considered separate entities.

 Does my business partner’s style mesh with mine?
 Starting a partnership is similar to starting a marriage.
-You need a partner that you can work well with for a long time.
+You need a business partner who you can work well with for a long time.

-Ok, you’ve considered the pros and cons of partnership, but after you start a business, you need an easy and efficient way to record transactions.
+Ok, you’ve considered the advantages and disadvantages of partnership, but after you start a business, you need an easy and efficient way to record transactions.
 Keep track of your business’s finances with Patriot’s online small business accounting software.
 Get a free trial today.

 This article is updated from its original publication date of January 4, 2018.